SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-24-natural-immunity-persistence.md

 Immunity may fade with time, which means either: (a) we need periodic boosters, probably annually, or (b) we have to be really aggressive about vaccinating _every single human being_ until we eradicate COVID-19 like we've eradicated smallpox.
-Unfortunately, SARS-CoV2 is present in many animal reservoirs now. <sup id="fn1a">[[1]](#fn1)</sup>
-Unless we're going to vaccinate all the wild, farmed, and domestic animals in the world, that reservoir is going to keep on causing zoonotic re-infections in humanity more or less forever.
+Unfortunately, unlike smallpox which is human-specific, SARS-CoV2 is present in many animal reservoirs now. <sup id="fn1a">[[1]](#fn1)</sup> Unless we're going to vaccinate all the wild, farmed, and domestic animals in the world, that reservoir is going to keep on causing zoonotic re-infections in humanity more or less forever.

-So&hellip; (a), boosters, is the likely future.
+So&hellip; alternative (a), boosters, is the likely future.

 That's why I was struck by this: